kpyopark/looker_palm_integration/README.md

 # NL to SQL.

-In the ERA of AI, many customers want to handle their data with natural language.
-Since DW era, many vendors have suggested their capabilities - easy use like natural language.
-But all was failed.
+In the era of AI, natural language has become the preferred way for many users to interact with data.
+While DW vendors have long touted "easy-to-use" natural language interfaces, their efforts have largely fallen short.

-But with modern LLM, we could archieve the proper level of this capability - natural language to SQL.

-I suggest 4 different architectures to handle NL SQL conversion.

-1. Direct Conversion
+However, the advent of modern Large Language Models (LLMs) offers a promising new avenue for achieving true natural language to SQL conversion.
+This paper proposes and compares four distinct architectures for tackling this challenge:

+1. Direct Conversion: This approach translates natural language queries directly into SQL statements.
-2. SQL to Natural Language & Search similar SQL
+2. SQL to Natural Language & Search Similar SQL: This architecture first translates already-known SQLs into the natural language(intent), then searches for similar existing SQL queries.

-3. BI Dashboard search (with Looker dashboard)
+3. BI Dashboard Search (with Looker dashboard): This approach leverages existing BI dashboards and their description to understand the user's intent and find similar dashboard on Looker.

-4. NL to SQL conversion via symantic Layer (with Looker symantic layer)
+4. NL to SQL Conversion via Semantic Layer (with Looker Semantic Layer): This architecture utilizes Looker's Semantic Layer to create a semantic representation of the data model, which facilitates accurate natural language to SQL conversion.

-5. Step by Step approach

-All architecture has very similar issues and some issues can be solved by symantic layer supported by Looker.
+While each architecture exhibits similar strengths and weaknesses, the Looker Semantic Layer offers unique capabilities that address many of the common challenges encountered in NL to SQL conversions.
+This paper provides a comprehensive analysis of these architectures and their respective advantages and limitations.

 ## 1. Direct Conversion